kasra-keshavarz/StMaryMilk2023-UofC/models/mesh/vector_based_workflow_latest/2-agnostic/Readme.txt

       Digital Research Alliance of Canada (DRA)'s Graham HPC in an attempt to minimize user interactions with the workflows mentioned above.

+      The run the "agnostic orchestrator", you need to simply provide the input JSON file to the Bash script:
+        $ ./model-agnostic.sh model-agnostic.json

 Datasets
 --------